Phil Jevons: Huddersfield Town

 He made his debut on 24 November 2007, as a substitute in a 1–0 defeat to Leyton Orient at the Galpharm Stadium.
 On 1 December 2007, he scored his first two goals for the club in a 3–0 against his former team, Grimsby Town to send Huddersfield through to the third round of the FA Cup.
 He scored his first league goal for the club in a 2–1 win over Bristol Rovers.
 On 24 December 2007, Jevons's loan at Huddersfield was extended until 19 January 2008.
 However, on 10 January Jevons was signed for £100,000, a fee that could double to £200,000 depending on appearances and whether Huddersfield could gain promotion.
 Jevons signed a contract that would take him to the summer of 2010.
 He scored another five goals in the 2007–08 season, taking his season total to eleven goals for both Bristol City and Huddersfield.
 After going sixteen games without a goal in the first half of the 2008–09 season, he scored his first goal of the campaign on 10 January 2009 in a 1–1 draw with Northampton Town.
 He scored his second goal in three games as his side lost 4–2 to Leicester City.

 On 21 March 2009, Jevons joined up with Football League Two side Bury on a month's loan deal.
 On 24 March, he made his debut in a 1–1 draw with Rotherham.
-After another two games without a goal, he scored his first for the club in a 2–1 win over Shrewsbury on 9 April 2009.
+After another two games without a goal, he scored his first for the club in a 2–1 win over Shrewsbury Town on 9 April 2009.
 He netted just one more time for Bury in a 1–0 win over Accrington Stanley.

 On 22 July 2009, Jevons signed for Morecambe on a season-long loan deal, along with teammate Ian Craney.
 He scored his first goal for Morecambe in a 5–2 defeat to Burton Albion on 15 August 2009.
 He scored brace's against Rochdale and former club Bury respectively.
 He scored a total of eighteen goals in his season long loan spell at the club.